ahmadkdannouf/ahmadkdannouf/README.md

 - 👋 Hi, I’m @ahmadkdannouf
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Java with an emphasis on data structures and algorithms
+- 🌱 I’m currently working with Python with a special focus on Machine Learning
 - 💞️ I’m looking to collaborate on projects and code reviews
-- 📫 I can be reached via email at ahmadkdannouf@gmail.com
+- 📫 I can be reached via email at dannoufak@vcu.edu

 <!---
 ahmadkdannouf/ahmadkdannouf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.